ominestre/rotten-deps/README.md

 ## What is Rotten Deps?

-Rotten Deps builds upon tools like `yarn outdated` and `npm outdated` to provide more than just a pass or fail state to outdated dependecies.
+Rotten Deps builds upon tools like `yarn outdated` and `npm outdated` to provide more than just a pass or fail state to outdated dependencies.
 You can configure a global or per dependency compliance period which will trigger a warn instead of a fail.
 This provides more breathing room for updating without blocking your builds.

 ## Why and when should I use this?